 - Woody, Jessie, Buzz Lightyear and Bo Peep welcome friends in front of Toy Story Midway Mania!

-- You might Meet Joy and Sadness, Mike Wazowski and Sulley, Russell and Dug, Ian and Barley or other Pixar Pals across from the Pixar Pal-A-Round.
+- You might Meet Joy and Sadness, Mike Wazowski and Sulley, Mr. Fredricksen, Russell and Dug, Ian and Barley or other Pixar Pals across from the Pixar Pal-A-Round.
+We even saw Anger during Pixar Fest!

 Here are a few favorites you might see:

-- Aladdin and Jasmine have been spied in Fantasy Faire and near the Wishing Well.
+- Aladdin and Jasmine have been spotted in Fantasy Faire and near the Wishing Well.
 But we also spent some time with Bert there as well.

 - The residents of Radiator Springs also drive out to meet people in Cars Land at California Adventure.
 You'll find them driving down Route 66 or parked in front of the Cozy Cone Motel.